nadineb1160/responsive-portfolio-1/README.md

 # CSS and Bootstrap: Responsive Portfolio

-In this assignment, I've created a web page with reponsive design to ensure that the web application renders well on a variety of devices and window or screen sizes.
+I've created a web page with reponsive design to ensure that the web application renders well on a variety of devices and window or screen sizes.

 As a developer, it can be important to create a mobile-first application or add responsive design to an existing applications.